Skip to main content

 To safeguard your tokens and avoid falling victim to AppleJeus malware, it is crucial to implement robust operational security (OpSec).
 Use caution when downloading and installing software, especially from unknown sources or unverified developers.
 Ensure that your operating system, antivirus, and other software are up to date and regularly scan your devices for potential threats.
 Enable two-factor authentication (2FA) wherever possible, and use strong, unique passcodes for your accounts, including your 1inch DeFi Wallet.

-1inch Network is committed to maintaining a secure environment for its users by continually updating and enhancing security, along with heavy auditing of its protocols.
+1inch is committed to maintaining a secure environment for its users by continually updating and enhancing security, along with heavy auditing of its protocols.
 As a user, it is essential to stay informed about potential cyber threats and follow the security recommendations provided by trusted sources.

 Several types of AppleJeus